yasojm2005/TestJava/README.md

 Jake Salazar,38399984N
 ```

-2. java -jar application.jar ID 54808168L must output an unordered unrepeated list of cities that Shelley Payne have been to.
+2. java -jar AplicationMain.jar ID 54808168L must output an unordered unrepeated list of cities that Shelley Payne have been to.
 ```
 MADRID
 BARCELONA